tcalmant/ipopo/website-ipopo/source/content/tutorial-ipopo.rst

 A component is validated when all of its required dependencies have been injected, and is invalidated when one of its required dependencies is gone.

-Both methods take only one parameter : the context of the bundle that registered the component.
+Both methods take only one parameter: the context of the bundle that registered the component.

-In the following example, the consumer requires an incrementer :
+In the following example, the consumer requires an incrementer:

 .. code-block:: python